Roseak-lin/DMOJ-Solutions/README.md

 # DMOJ-solutions
-Solutions to problems from dmoj.ca in c++ and java
+Solutions to problems from dmoj.ca written in C++ and Java